nikodemus/foolang/README.md

 ## About

 Foolang is a Smalltalk-inspired language that, like all new languages, has somewhat _optimistic aspirations_:

-- **_Elegance and power of Smalltalk and Self:_** Smalltalk-like syntax, deep object orientation, and late binding.
+- **_Elegance and power of Smalltalk and Self:_** Smalltalk/Objective-C -like
+  syntax, deep object orientation, late binding, interactive development.

-- **_Performance of C++:_** Support for early binding when you need it so that the compiler can go to town.
-Low-level operations which allow eliding overflow checking in tight loops, etc.
+- **_Performance of C++:_** AOT compilation to native code, support for early binding so that the compiler can do its thing, low-level datatypes and operations when you need them for performance.

-- **_Fault tolerance of Erlang:_** Agent-model, isolated heaps, and supervisors.
+- **_Fault tolerance of Erlang:_** Actor-model, isolated heaps, and supervisors.
   No undefined behaviour.
+No deadlocks, or memory errors or races.

+- **_Multiplatform Citizen of the Web:_** WASM is a supported target in addition to Windows, MacOS, Linux, and BSDs.

 **_"Are we there yet?"_**

-Nope.
+:rofl:

-Syntax is still settling down, early binding support isn't quite there, compiler is a work-in-progress trivial transpiler, agents and threads haven't even been started, and many things which should be first class objects aren't yet, etc.
+Syntax is still going to change, WASM isn't supported, BSDs might work but aren't tested, early binding support isn't quite there, compiler is a work-in-progress trivial transpiler, actors and continuations haven't even been started, there is no interactive development environment to speak of, etc.

 ## Hello World